spudtrooper/spudtrooper.github.io/articles/gettrfollowers/index.md

 # gettr.com followers

 [gettr.com](http://gettr.com) is Jason Miller's new slop bucket.
 If members have linked twitter accounts, the number of followers displayed is the number of *gettr* followers + the number of *twitter* followers.
 For example, [Matt Gaetz](https://gettr.com/user/repmattgaetz) has about **280k** (I found 279494) gettr followers and about **1.3M** twitter followers and gettr shows **1.6M**--almost 5x the reality.
-Suprisingly, this site doesn't accurately represent reality.
+This is an interesting take on reality.

 To inspect this you can browse a dump of all Gaetz's followers[<sup>1</sup>](#footnote_1):